Geoff McLaren

 Geoffrey Thomas McLaren (1 February 1921 – 30 January 1992) was an Australian politician.
 Born in Koroit, Victoria, he was educated at state schools before becoming a shearer.
 In the 1950s he moved to Murray Bridge in South Australia, where he later became a poultry farmer.
 In 1970, he was elected to the Australian Senate as a Labor Senator for South Australia.
-He held the seat until his retirement in 1983.
+He held the seat until his retirement following his loss of preselection in 1983.
 McLaren died in 1992.